Tamirucode/DjangoRestaurantBooking/README.md

 ## Bugs

   -  Remaining bugs

+    -  I am attempting to create a booking website where booking has been made for the currently logged in user name otherwise not

+       When I tested, I found that logged in user can do booking by changing name but he/she couldnot not seen it their respective mybooking page

+       only I see it in admin site

      - I am running my code through HTML checker validation and it is coming back with a few errors which i don't know